Like, use what is right in front of me. There’s not a long learning curve with a program I already know. Duh!

 Do you know how it should be constructed?
 Exactly?

 You see, my editor had just suggested I make up a dummy of my new children’s book before going in further.
-She thought a dummy might help me get a handle on the right size of the book and the illustrations.
+She thought a dummy might help me get a handle on the correct size of the book and the illustrations.

 So I guess my day wasn’t wasted after all.